Practice Paper 2 questions

 What do Paper 2 exams look like?
-What kinds of questions appear on the Paper 2 exam?
-The links below shows several Paper 2-style questions.
+The document below shows several Paper 2-style questions.
 Feel free to 'make a copy' of these Google Docs and edit them for your own purposes.
-The documents will change continually, as the IB makes more information and past papers available.
+These questions were inspired by colleagues and past papers.
+They are not 'official' in any way and are intended for in-school practice and guidance.
+There are no marking notes or suggested answers.

 1. Study the questions in the Practice Paper 2s.
 What kinds of trends and patterns do you notice?
 If you were to make a prediction about the kinds of questions that will appear on this year's exam, what would you predict?